Spanish American War: History and Interesting Facts for Kids

 If you go to a memorial, ask your students to look for Hispanic names to recognize how many Latino soldiers have sacrificed for this country.
 Their thank you letter can even be written in Spanish!

 For any activity you decide to do, you can ask for a summary written in Spanish or just use a few keywords in Spanish while teaching the topic.
 If you decide to read some books, order them in Spanish and English to compare the languages and learn about the war in both languages.

 Whatever activity you choose to teach the importance of National POW/MIA Recognition Day, be sure to impart the great respect and thankfulness for everything our soldiers do for the country. ¡Da gracias a los soldados por su gran sacrificio!

-Want to learn more about Spanish and Latin American history?
+Want more Spanish for kids?
 Check out these posts!

 - 10 Amazing Kids’ Activities for Thanksgiving Day in Spanish